sajayprakash/megathread/README.md

 - [r/Piracy Megathread 🌟](https://old.reddit.com/r/Piracy/wiki/megathread) - A very carefully curated list of sites for anything Piracy related.
 Probably the only site you will need to bookmark.
 - [FMHY 🌟](https://fmhy.net/) - A collection of media piracy sites, tools and guides.
-- [Wotaku](https://wotaku.wiki/) - Similar to FMHY but more for anime/manga stuff.
+- [Wotaku 🌟](https://wotaku.wiki/) - Similar to FMHY but more for anime/manga stuff.
 - [The Index](https://theindex.moe/) - A curated list of websites for Japanese media like Anime and other weeb stuff.
-- [Microsoft Activation Scripts](https://massgrave.dev) - Free and Open-Source Microsoft Windows/Office activator.
+- [Microsoft Activation Scripts 🌟](https://massgrave.dev) - Free and Open-Source Microsoft Windows/Office activator.
 Who pays for windows license?

 # Mobile